 The Bible has played an important role in Esther’s life.
 She was brought up in a Christian home, and when her father was away in the Second World War, she knew that God her Father was watching over him as well as her.
 Her mother read to her and her sister from the Bible every day.
 Her church also shared the importance of clear Bible teaching.

-When Esther was nine, she saw some German prisoners of war filling in a trench near her home in England, and one man dropped his gloves into the trench without noticing.
-She was so frustrated.
+When she was nine, Esther saw some German prisoners of war filling in a trench near her home in England.
+One man dropped his gloves into the trench without noticing.

 When the project first began, Leafa had never been written down.
 By the time Clifton Friends visited, the project leader – a Kenyan man whom God had called to serve the Leafa people – had established good relationships with the community and was working on an alphabet and dictionary.